Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

 ### 2. Calling functions from another script file

 Now as we have saved our temperature conversion functions into a script file we can start using them.
-Let's create another script file called <span style="color:red">temp_calculator.py</span>.
+Let's create another script file called ```diff - temp_calculator.py ```.
 **IMPORTANT**: Save the file into the SAME FOLDER where you saved the <span style="color:red">temp_converter.py</span> -file \[[2](#Footnotes)\].

 Let's now import our `celsius_to_fahr` -function from the other script by adding a specific `import` statement at the top of our <span style="color:red">temp_calculator.py</span> -script \[[3](#Footnotes)\].